 We didn’t have much time in Taroudant which is a shame as its ideal for hiking and mountain biking.
 Still we got a chance to explore near our hotel – slithering over and around massive rocks and enjoying the views.
 The following morning we checked out the painted rocks – just strange – along with the otherworldly landscape.

-Visit Souss-Massa National Park
+Visit Souss-Massa National Park in Morocco